rtCamp/ps-analysis-tool-wiki/PSAT-Landing-Page.md

 DevTools provides a wide range of capabilities enabling the analysis and debugging of every functional aspect of web development, including cookies and storage APIs.
-The PSAT extension complements DevTools with additional features to support tackling the deprecation of unrestricted third-party cookies, breakage detection, and adopting new privacy-preserving building blocks (i.e. Chrome APIs).
+The PSAT extension complements DevTools with additional features to support indentify unrestricted third-party cookies, breakage detection, and adopting new privacy-preserving building blocks (i.e. Chrome APIs).

 To access the Privacy Sandbox panel, access the URL you want to analyze, open Chrome DevTools, and navigate to the "Privacy Sandbox" panel.